The Society for American Archaeology ranked us 5th in the nation.

 archaeological + evolutionary anthropology collections

-ARI is a qualified federal repository and oversees collections including:
+This qualified federal repository oversees collections that include:

-Online exhibits are available at http://archaeology.asu.edu in the following areas:
+Online exhibits will soon be available in the following areas:

-This petroglyph site, overseen by the ASU School of Human Evolution and Social Change, is considered a natural collection. in addition, artifacts are housed and displayed in the center's museum.
+This petroglyph site is considered a natural collection. in addition, artifacts are housed and displayed in the site's museum.
 Holdings include the following:

-The center is also 47-acre nature preserve that is home to approximately 250 native Sonoran Desert plant species and upwards of 100 permanent and migratory faunal species.
+The site is also a 47-acre nature preserve that is home to approximately 250 native Sonoran Desert plant species and upwards of 100 permanent and migratory faunal species.